How to Increase The Efficiency of Your Membership Site

 When deciding to assign various tasks to a tool or another person, know your strengths and what you love to work on vs. skills you lack and/or things you absolutely loathe doing.
 If you hate copywriting and aren’t great at it, you’ll likely need to outsource that task to a professional and ensure you can recoup your costs with the results the copywriter will produce.

 I’ve broken membership site management into 8 key areas where automations and systems can be implemented.
-This article will cover systems 1-4 and the final article in this series will cover systems 5-8.
+This article will cover systems 1-4 and the final article in this series covers systems 5-8.
 Here are the systems:

 - Lead nurturing